bplank/bilstm-aux/README.md

 | tr | 93.81 | -- |
 | zh | 93.13 | -- |

+Using pre-trained embeddings often helps to improve accuracy, however, does not strictly hold for all languages.

 For more information, predictions files and pre-trained models visit [http://www.let.rug.nl/bplank/bilty/](http://www.let.rug.nl/bplank/bilty/)